YourNiceCv

 Include Personal Statement

 3-4 lines at the top summarising who you are, key skills, and career goals.
-Essential in UK, rare in US.
+Essential in Worldwide, rare in US.

 4